Abasan al-Kabira: 1948, and aftermath

-While under control of Egyptian authorities, Egypt complained to the Mixed Armistice Commission that on the 7 and 14 October 1950 Israeli military Forces had shelled and machine-gunned the Arab villages of Abasan al-Kabera and Beit Hanoun in Egyptian controlled territory of the Gaza strip.
+While under control of Egyptian authorities, Egypt complained to the Mixed Armistice Commission that on the 7 and 14 October 1950 Israeli military forces had shelled and machine-gunned the Arab villages of Abasan al-Kabera and Beit Hanoun in Egyptian controlled territory of the Gaza strip.
 This action caused the death of seven and the wounding of twenty civilians.

+Gaza war

+Between the end of May 2025 and early July the Israeli military caused extensive damage to Abasn al-Kabira through demolition work.